ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 ### How are eBPF programs written?

-In a lot of scenarios, eBPF is not used directly but indirectly via projects like [Cilium](https://ebpf.io/projects/#cilium), [bcc](https://ebpf.io/projects/#bcc), or [bpftrace](https://ebpf.io/projects/#bpftrace) which provide an abstraction on top of eBPF and do not require to write programs directly but instead offer the ability to specify intent-based definitions which are then implemented with eBPF.
+In a lot of scenarios, eBPF is not used directly but indirectly via projects like [Cilium](https://ebpf.io/projects/#cilium), [bcc](https://ebpf.io/projects/#bcc), or [bpftrace](https://ebpf.io/projects/#bpftrace) which provide an abstraction on top of eBPF and do not require writing programs directly but instead offer the ability to specify intent-based definitions which are then implemented with eBPF.

 ![Clang](clang.png)